panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 <font color='red'>... some introduction to the background on virtual machines ...</font>

-In this chapter, we demonstrate how to use Virtual Box
+In this chapter, we demonstrate how to use [Oracle VM VirtualBox](https://www.virtualbox.org/)

 ## Installing One Virtual Machine (Node)